-Help Center/ Relational Database Service_RDS for PostgreSQL/ FAQs/ Database Connection/ What Is the Maximum Number of Connections to an RDS for PostgreSQL Instance?
+Help Center/ Relational Database Service_RDS for PostgreSQL/ FAQs/ Database Connection/ What Is the Maximum Number of Connections Allowed for an RDS for PostgreSQL Instance?

-What Is the Maximum Number of Connections to an RDS for PostgreSQL Instance?
+What Is the Maximum Number of Connections Allowed for an RDS for PostgreSQL Instance?

-RDS for PostgreSQL does not have constraints on how many connections are supported.
-It depends on the default values and value ranges of certain parameters in your DB engine.
+RDS for PostgreSQL has no limit on how many connections each instance can have.
+The maximum number of connections is determined by the default values and value ranges of certain parameters in your DB engine.

 Definition